 Because people with hearing loss are often anxious or stressed in busy or loud situations, begin your conversation in a quiet, safe place without a lot of people.
 Make sure you have plenty of time to discuss the issues and that neither of you needs to be anywhere immediately following your conversation.

-- Example: “When we were at dinner last night, I noticed you couldn’t understand the waitress, is that correct?”
+Ask them if they have had any problems hearing (in a non-threatening manner).
+Example: “When we were at dinner last night, I noticed you couldn’t understand the waitress, is that correct?”

-- Express urgency in getting hearing loss treated.
+Express urgency in getting hearing loss treated.
 Hearing loss can cause people to become isolated, depressed, and also have cognitive decline.

-- If they have changed their activities, stopped going to club meetings for example, use this as an opportunity to talk about how hearing can impact their ability to feel connected and belonging in these types of situations.
+If they have changed their activities, stopped going to club meetings for example, use this as an opportunity to talk about how hearing can impact their ability to feel connected and belonging in these types of situations.
 Quality of life is important, and experiencing life allows for that quality of life to be maintained.

-- Stop being their “ears” – try not to repeat everything for them or speak loudly at them, this will force them to do something about the problem.
+Try not to repeat everything for them or speak loudly at them, this will force them to do something about the problem.

-- Remind them that this is important for them but also you.
+Remind them that this is important for them but also you.
 Hearing loss can create a lot of stress in relationships and letting them know how it is affecting you is also important.